Vanishing viscosity and surface tension limits of incompressible viscous surface waves: Main results

 Note that the $m-2$ order estimate above cannot be improved to be $m-1$ due to the appearance of $(\nabla^\varphi)^2 q$ in the source term in the equation for $S_{\n}$, which is only in $\X^{m-2}$.
-To get a better estimate, following \cite{MasRou,MasRou12,Xin}, one would proceed with the vorticity $\omega=\nabla^\varphi\times v$ instead of $S_{\n}$. $\omega$ again satisfies a convention-diffusion type equation, but the main difficulty is that it does not vanish on the boundary and the boundary value is at a low regularity.
-To split the difficulty, for $|\alpha|=m-1$ we set $ Z^\alpha \omega= \omega^\alpha_{nh}+ \omega^{\alpha}_{h}$, where $\omega^\alpha_{nh}$ satisfies the nonhomogeneous equation with the homogeneous boundary condition which can be handled by performing the $L^2$ type energy estimates and $\omega^\alpha_{nh}$ satisfies the homogeneous equation with the nonhomogeneous boundary condition.
-Note that $\omega^\alpha_{nh}$ solves exactly the same problem as \cite{MasRou} so that one can apply their estimates directly, though, the proof is quite involved.
-Combining these two estimates, one concludes that
+To get a better estimate, following \cite{MasRou,MasRou12,Xin}, one would proceed with the vorticity $\omega=\nabla^\varphi\times v$ instead of $S_{\n}$ to get rid of the pressure term. $\omega$ again satisfies a convention-diffusion type equation, but the main difficulty is that it does not vanish on the boundary and its boundary value is at a low regularity. {Note that away from the boundary the conormal Sobolev norm is equivalent to the standard Sobolev norm, so one needs only to estimate $ \omega $ near the boundary.
+We consider only the estimates of $\omega$ near $\{z=0\}$, and the estimates near $\{z=-b\}$ follow similarly.
+Let $\chi(z)$ be smooth compactly supported near $\{z=0\}$ and equal to $1$ in a vicinity of $\{z=0\}$, and one may regard the equation satisfied by $\chi\omega$ as to be defined in the half space $\{z<0\}$.} To split the difficulty, for $|\alpha|=m-1$ we set $ Z^\alpha {(\chi\omega)}= \omega^\alpha_{nh}+ \omega^{\alpha}_{h}$, where $\omega^\alpha_{h}$ satisfies the nonhomogeneous equation with the homogeneous boundary condition which can be handled by performing the $L^2$ type energy estimates and $\omega^\alpha_{nh}$ satisfies the homogeneous equation with the nonhomogeneous boundary condition.
+Note that {$\omega^\alpha_{nh}$ solves exactly the same problem in $\{z<0\}$ as \cite{MasRou}} so that one can apply directly the estimates of $\omega^\alpha_{nh}$ in Theorem 10.6 of \cite{MasRou}.
+This together with the estimates of $\omega^\alpha_{h}$ yields